pudly/schmopera-hugo/content/articles/the-4th-annual-elizabeth-krehm-memorial-concert-for-st-michaels-hospital.md

 date = "2016-11-08T15:00:00+00:00"
 lastmod = "2016-11-12T16:07:00+00:00"
 publishDate = "2016-11-12T15:23:00+00:00"
-slug = "the-4th-annual-elizabeth-krehm-memorial-concert-for-st-michaels-hospital"
-title = "The 4th annual Elizabeth Krehm Memorial Concert for St. Michael&#039;s Hospital"
+short_description = "The program this year features Rachel Krehm herself, violinists Yosuke Kawasaki and Jessica Linnebach, and Evan Mitchell, music director of the Kingston Symphony and the Canzona Chamber Players Orchestra.
+They will be presenting a full program of Bach's Concerto for Two Violins in D minor, selected songs and arias by Mozart, Dvořák, and Strauss, and a performance of Beethoven's classic, Symphony no. 3 \"Eroica\"." slug = "the-4th-annual-elizabeth-krehm-memorial-concert-for-st-michaels-hospital" title = "The 4th annual Elizabeth Krehm Memorial Concert for St. Michael&#039;s Hospital"
 +++